 The devil is never hidden, shown by the torch it carries; it is permanently illuminated.
 What perpetuates the suffering is the unconscious and/or simply habitual approval of those bound to the devil.
 The people are not fighting the devil, they are passively subject to the ties with their hands behind their bodies.

 The Devil represents mind activity and attachment that supports unnecessary psychological suffering.
-More specifically, the reasoning and the belief that we are a personality and a body with all of its baggage.
+In its deepest manifestation, it is the reasoning and the belief that we are a personality and a body with all of its baggage.
 In this mode of operation we are ignorant of our true Self.
 From that perspective the only final antidote to the Devil’s grip is The Judgement.

 The Devil has many eyes because it sees into, and therefore influences, every single facet of manifested duality as regard to the psyche.
 The people are naked so cannot hide from this force while in the state of ignorance; in bondage through a distorted picture of self.